Subaru-PFS/spt_target_uploader/docs/docs/submission.md

 # Submission

 ## Submit the target list
-Once the validation is finished without errors, the Submit button becomes active and you can click it to submit your target list.
+Once the validation is finished without errors, the <u>"Submit" button</u> becomes active and you can click it to submit your target list.

 <figure markdown>
   ![Validate Button](images/validate_button.png){ width="200" }